 In addition to their work as a trio, they have joined forces with tenor virtuoso, Paul Dunmall on many occasions – garnering many acclaimed, in-depth reviews for their powerful performances together.
 Their album, Moment to Moment, is their first ever meeting as a group – a tour de force well worth the admission price.

 After just having celebrated their 10th Anniversary in November 2012, BDK have completed tier one of their new record.
-This will be followed by tiers two and three over the next year or so, leading up to a series of three very different releases.
-BDK are in no rush, but do check back here for further updates.
+This will be followed by tiers two and three over the next year or so, leading up to a series of three very different releases in 2014.